VIGNESH-KUMAR-S/JavaScript/5 Hoisting.md

   let a=10;
   ```
 - **let** was introduced in **`ES6`** and doesn't allow the use of undeclared variables, the interpreter explicitly spits out a Reference error.
-- **let** stored in script scope, if variable or function that stored in global scope only hoisted.
+- **let** stored in script scope or some other scope based on user needs.

 - >**We ensure that, we use variable after declaring that.**